 There are two phases in the competition that aid in the growth of advocacy skills:

-- the research and preparation stage – where each team has to prepare for a minimum of 4 different international law connected topics; and
+- the research and preparation stage – where each team has to prepare for the announced debate topics; and

-- presentation stage – where team has to adapt to the pro/con position assigned to them and efficiently use time to present their knowledge in a convincing matter, whilst rebutting the opposing team.
+- presentation stage – where each team has to adapt to the pro/con position assigned to them and then efficiently use their time to present the acquired knowledge in a convincing matter, whilst rebutting the opposing team.

 Whilst the Tournament is based in The Hague, Netherlands since 2015 its current format is digital.
 This is the case since the spring of 2020 when the Tournament transitioned into a fully virtual experience.
 Should the global epidemiological situation change, the final of the competition and its accompanying events will be in a hybrid format